-Incomplete: A grade of "I" (Incomplete) may be given at the discretion of the instructor(s) in a PTA course in the event that a student has not completed course requirements during the prescribed time.
-The student must have completed at least 70% of the coursework in order to be eligible for an incomplete.
-The incomplete is assigned only after the student has made arrangements with the instructor and program director for fulfilling the course requirements.
-Work for the removal of the "I" must be completed prior to the LAST CLASS DAY in the next 16-week term immediately following except where course requirements mandate otherwise.
-Students completing course work to remove the "I" must do so outside the regular classroom setting.
-The grade will revert to an "F" on the official transcript if not removed by that time.
-The student must already be passing the course with a minimum grade of "C" in order to receive an incomplete.
+Incomplete: In rare cases, a grade of "I" (incomplete) may be given at the discretion of the instructor(s) in a PTA course in the event that you have not completed course requirements during the prescribed time.
+You must have completed at least 70% of the coursework in order to be eligible for an incomplete.
+The incomplete is assigned only after you have made arrangements with the instructor and program director for fulfilling the course requirements.
+All work must be completed before classes begin the following semester or the grade automatically becomes an "F" and your progression in the program will be jeopardized.
+You must already be passing the course with a minimum grade of "C" in order to receive an incomplete.
+You should make every effort to prevent receiving an "I" grade in PTA courses.
+The problems associated with this are numerous and can include possible interruption of financial aid and forfeiture of your slot in the next class.

-The student should make every effort to prevent receiving an "I" grade in PTA courses.
-The problems associated with this are numerous and can include possible interruption of financial aid and dismissal from the Program.
 A grade of "I" may be considered for clinical experience courses at the discretion of the ACCE, having consultation with the clinical instructor, program faculty, and program director.
 If excessive absences or missing requirements cannot be made up in the allotted semester time frame, this may delay graduation.